lovettchris/lovettchris.github.io/docs/posts/ada_kiosk/index.md

 </AssignedAccessConfiguration>
 ```

-Botice I had to also create a shortcut to the app for the start menu.
+Notice I had to also create a shortcut to the app for the start menu.
 Apparently this must be a shortcut (.lnk file).

 I decided to skip the provisioning package approach and went for the
 PowerShell.
 This can be done using the [MDM Bridge WMI Provider](https://docs.microsoft.com/en-us/windows/configuration/kiosk-mdm-bridge).

-Step (2) in this page is critical.
+Note: step (2) in this page is critical.
 The powershell script must be run
 from a special `cmd.exe` prompt that is created using `psexec.exe -i -s cmd.exe`.

 The script is: